 - A student will be permitted to progress from Level 4 to Level 5 if, by the time of the reassessment Board of Examiners, they have passed at least 90 credits at Level 4.
-Outstanding Level 4 credits must normally be studied in the following academic year. - A student will be permitted to progress from Level 5 to Level 6 if, by the time of the reassessment Board of Examiners, they have passed at least 210 credits, including 90 credits at Level 5.
+Outstanding Level 4 credits must normally be studied in the following academic year. - A student will be permitted to progress from Level 5 to Level 6 if, by the time of the reassessment Board of Examiners, they have passed at least 210 credits, including

+- 90 credits at Level 5.
 Outstanding Level 5 credits must normally be studied in the following academic year. - A student who, by the time of the reassessment Board of Examiners, has failed 90 credits or more (after exhausting all reassessment opportunities) during the academic year, will have their registration with the University terminated - If a student has not passed at least 90 credits by the reassessment Board of Examiners, the student is not permitted to progress to the next level and will be required to either complete outstanding reassessment or retake the failed modules the following academic year.
-Students will be able to carry forward any passed modules. - For students following the UWIC pathway see section 18 above.
+Students will be able to carry forward any passed modules.